May 1, 1850

 There is a small church here in Kona made entirely of coral.
 Emmalani’s family dwells near Waipio Valley which can only be reached on horseback through rivers and mud and sliding rock.
 Her retinue are seen joyfully fording the streams loving the challenge of the journey, almost as though the rough passage makes the destination that much more enjoyable.
-These Hawaiians are great athletes, thought their sports would terrify our polo players.
-Years ago, a great slide or Lua was built from the slopes of Mauna Loa (the Long Mountain) all the way to sea, and those daring boys lay down upon heavy boards and rode many kilometers, picking up speed and once in the ocean take to riding the waves.
+These Hawaiians are great athletes, though their sports would terrify our polo players.
+Years ago, a great slide or Lua was built down the slopes of Mauna Loa (the Long Mountain) all the way to sea.
+Daring boys and girls lay down upon heavy boards and rode many kilometers, picking up speed and once in the ocean, they take to riding the waves.

 Honestly, Annie, mermaids are a pale and fragile myth compared to these ocean loving natives.

-Pele had sisters, one of whom was called Kapo.
+At the Talk Story, I learned that their goddess Pele had sisters, one of whom was called Kapo.
 This goddess had a most unusual talent.
 I am struggling to convey what I heard at that meeting in Waipio for it involves a woman’s’ private parts.
-I shall forge ahead and relay that in this story, Kapo’s lady parts were, um shall we say, detachable. there are wild boars in the island, another animal that transforms between human and beast.
+I shall forge ahead and relay that in this story, Kapo’s lady parts were, shall we say, detachable.
+There are wild boars in the island, another animal that transforms between human and beast.
 They call this the Pig God.
-This Pig god is possessed of an insatiable lust, and Kapo, tiring of the constant pursuit, and declaring “is this what you want?”. detaches her lady part, throwing it aside, goes about her business, only to retrieve it later when the Pig God has finished his business.
+This Pig god is possessed of an insatiable lust, and Kapo, tiring of the constant pursuit, and declaring “is this what you want?”, detaches her lady part, throws it up into a tree, goes about her visits and errands, only to retrieve it later when the Pig God has finished his business.